alsonick/notnick.io/posts/note/jeremys-it-lab-ccna-notes.md

 Note: The number after the dot (`g0/0.10`) is just a label, but matching it to the VLAN ID keeps things easy to read.
 The VLAN is actually set by the `encapsulation` command.

-Note: Use the **show ip interface brief** command to confirm the configured ip addresses.
+Note: Use the **show ip interface brief** command to confirm the configured IP addresses.

 Key points: